RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 ## Additional enhancements

-- MD5 checksum values are now displayed in the Download Center.
+- MD5 checksum values are now displayed in the [Download Center](https://redislabs.com/redis-enterprise-software/download-center/software/).

-* Providing the MD5 value in the download center.
-* Added an option to run a connectivity health check for the management layer of Active-Active databases.
+- Added an option to run a connectivity health check for the management layer of Active-Active databases.
 Run the following REST API command:

     ```
     curl -k -X GET -u "demo@example.com:123456" https://127.0.0.1:9443/v1/crdb/<crdb_guid>/health_report
     ```

-- Added the TLS handshake error messages to the DMC proxy log (RS59346).
+- Added TLS handshake error messages to the DMC proxy log (RS59346).

 ## Resolved issues

 - RS58219 - Fix a UI error message that showed a path instead of a relevant error message.
 - RS44958 - Fix incorrect description for the graph "incoming traffic" in Active-Active (geo-distributed) database UI Metrics.
-- RS66280 - Fixed the lexicographically [SORT](https://redis.io/commands/sort) command on Active-Active databases (e.g. `SORT mylist ALPHA`).
+- RS66280 - Fixed the lexicographic [SORT](https://redis.io/commands/sort) command on Active-Active databases (e.g. `SORT mylist ALPHA`).
 The SORT command should only run on keys mapped to the same slot.
 - RS64575 - Fixed a bug in the replication between primary and replica shards of a destination Active-active database in the scenario of using Replica-Of from a single to an Active-Active database, where the syncer process went down during the full sync.
 - RS65370 - Added logic to remove old syncer entries in the cluster configuration during upgrades.